 $650,000

-As of September 21, 2025, a Cardiovascular Disease earns approximately $650,000 per year ($54,167 monthly).
+As of March 26, 2025, a Cardiovascular Disease Physician earns approximately $650,000 per year ($54,167 monthly).
 Based on an average 55-hour work week, this translates to about $227 per hour.

 Explore Cardiovascular Disease salaries by location: California, Texas, New York, or view all Cardiovascular Disease locations.

 From 1 verified physician salary submissions across the United States, SalaryDr is seeing total compensation ranging from $650,000 to $650,000, with top performers (90th percentile) earning up to $650,000 annually.
-Compared to the median physician salary of $300,000, Cardiovascular Disease salaries are above the national median.
+Compared to the median physician salary of $300,000, Cardiovascular Disease Physician salaries are above the national median.

 Average satisfaction rating reported by Cardiovascular Disease physicians (1-5 scale).